Welcome to today's edition of the Rush 24-7 podcast.

 It had nothing to do with now.

-That's probably true too, but this is strategic.
+That's probably true, too, but this is strategic.

-This was this done on purpose.
+This was done on purpose.

-Look, it folks, it's it's very, very simple.
+Look, folks, it's very, very simple.

-Lest we forget who the Clintons are.
+Lest we forget who the Clintons are, power running the show.

-Remember this this was going to be hers.
+Remember, this was going to be hers.

 I mean, even seven months ago, they still hadn't really accepted the notion Obama was going to pull this off.